Independent Advisory Group

 The purpose of the IAG is not one of scrutiny; rather it provides a safeguard against disadvantaging any section of our communities through a lack of understanding, ignorance or mistaken belief.
 A ‘critical friend’ is one who is of significant importance to the Constabulary, and it does not imply that they should necessarily be judgemental or censorious.

-We are looking for membership of the IAG to be broadly representative of the diverse communities that we serve in terms of disability, gender identity, race, religion or belief and sexual orientation.
-Members must be able to demonstrate strong links, and effective engagement, with one of the defined diverse communities.
+We are looking for a broad representation of the diverse communities that we serve in terms of disability, gender identity, race, religion or belief and sexual orientation and you will ideally be able to demonstrate strong links, and effective engagement, with one of the defined diverse communities.

-You must be available to take part in bi-monthly meetings as a member of the Group which are held at Lancashire Constabulary Headquarters at Hutton near Preston.
+As a panel member you must live or work in Preston, South Ribble, Chorley and West Lancashire and be available to take part in bi-monthly meetings which are held at Lancashire Constabulary Headquarters at Hutton near Preston.

 - Provide the Police with independent and impartial advice about specific issues identified by the Police, or by members of the IAG, or by the communities they represent